isabella232/bas-style-kit/README.md

 * integrate Helpful's style guide
 * add BAS logo's as a component

+* Update the grid classes used in the documentation to make width narrower (i.e. how it was before when large was the widest size)

 ### tasks to re-implement

 * Clean (clean all files in dist and docs/dist [or documentation/end-users/dist equivalent])